-You can verify this feeling of parasitic infection in your body by sending specimens for objective testing at the PCI.
+You can verify this feeling of parasitic infection in your body by sending specimens for objective testing at PCI.
 You may initiate this yourself or by going through your health care practitioner (MD, ND, DC, etc.).
 Fill out and send this online Parasite Questionnaire

 12.Can I get tested for parasites at PCI?

 Yes.
 Anyone from anywhere in the world can be tested for parasites using our mailable testing packages.
 Results need to be sent to a licensed health care professional.

 13.How do I obtain this mailable package and get tested?

-You may order the PCI collection and transport package by ordering from our products page
+You may order PCI testing collection and transport package by ordering from our Tests

-or calling the Parasitology Center, Inc. at 480-767-2522 or toll free at (866) 547-2522 or (480) 219-6229.
+page or calling the Parasitology Center, Inc. at 480-767-2522 or toll free at (866) 547-2522.
 After receiving the package, open it and make sure everything is there.
 The package includes 2 specimen collecting containers, 2 vials, an address label, a list of instructions, and a requisition form.
 Please read the instructions carefully to properly prepare for collecting 2 separate stool specimens on 2 separate days at least 1-2 days apart.
 The fixative is good for a few months.
-Please fill out the Requisition Form completely and mail back with the specimen vials after authorization.
+Please fill out the Requisition Form completely and mail back with the specimen vials.